nodemailer/nodemailer-web/content/smtp/index.md

 ## Using _well-known_ services

-If you do not want to specify the hostname, port and security settings for a well known service, you can use it by its name, see the documentation and supported services [here](/smtp/well-known/).
+If you do not want to specify the hostname, port and security settings for a well-known service, you can use it by its name, see the documentation and supported services [here](/smtp/well-known/).

 ## Verify SMTP connection configuration